YETI Panga 100L Review

 Ease of Packing

-In evaluating ease of packing, we consider main opening size and shape, unladen rigidity, and organizational pocket options.
+In evaluating the ease of packing, we consider the main opening size and shape, unladen rigidity, and organizational pocket options.
 The Panga has a long, straight zipper through its stiff fabric.
-The result is an opening that doesn't go as large as you'd like it to.
-Getting in and out of the main compartment is further hamstrung by the lack of rigid structure.
+The result is an opening that doesn't go as large as you'd like it to; getting in and out of the main compartment is further hamstrung by the lack of rigid structure.
 The two small, interior mesh zippered pockets hold a few small things in a handier position, and a nice touch is the internal strap crossing the center of the zipper.
-When you've overloaded, the Panga, the strap helps pull the zipper teeth towards each other for easier closure and for protection of the zipper against undue tension.
+When you've overloaded the Panga, the strap helps pull the zipper teeth towards each other for easier closure and for protection of the zipper against undue tension.

 Almost all the other bags we tested score higher in ease of packing than the Panga.
 We don't see how the Panga could be improved without sacrificing durability and/or waterproofness, but it is still lamentable.
-Even the ultra simple Patagonia Ultralight Black Hole and Top Pick Bago Travel Bag are easier to load and unload.
-Both of them have straight zippers, but the softer fabric opens wider.
-The Bago has a great selection of organizational pockets that the Yeti lacks.
-Both Editors' Choice winners have U-shaped zippers that open wide and stay open while packing and unpacking.
-Further, the Patagonia Black Hole Wheeled is constructed such that its sides are stiff and stay upright while dropping in your equipment.
+Even the other straight-zippered bags are easier to load and unload.
+All of them have straight zippers, but the softer fabric opens wider.
+Many other duffels have a great selection of organizational pockets that the Yeti lacks.

-The zipper may seep a little with time and use (we didn't experience this with the Panga, but have with other submersible zippers) but otherwise, we expect class-leading durability from the Panga.
-Up against venerable champions like the Editors' Choice The North Face Base Camp this is actually saying something - that the Panga is as durable as this proven choice is admirable.
+The zipper may seep a little with time and use (we didn't experience this with the Panga, but have with other submersible zippers), but otherwise, we expect class-leading durability from the Panga.
+Up against venerable champions like The North Face Base Camp, this is actually saying something - that the Panga is as durable as this proven choice is admirable.

-The weight of the Panga is on par with that of the other backpack-style durable bags.
-The occasional use duffels from Bago and Patagonia weigh much, much less, while wheeled options like The North Face Rolling Thunder and Editors' Choice Patagonia Black Hole Wheeled weigh up to twice as much.
-The Top Pick Gregory Alpaca is less waterproof, but almost two pounds lighter.
+The weight of the Panga is almost on par with that of the other backpack-style durable bags.
+The occasional use duffels weigh much, much less, while wheeled luggage weighs up to twice as much.

 Here the Panga is king.
 We've gone on and on about the waterproof nature; this is what truly separates it from the field and earns it the Top Pick award.